-Once this plan has been developed, it is the responsibility of the Board of Directors to provide clear objectives and directions for the President/CEO and to identify and monitor performance measurables for those objectives.
-The Board of Directors, therefore, in cooperation with the President/CEO, will develop a Strategic Scorecard to monitor and measure performance.
+Once this plan has been developed, it is the responsibility of the Board of Directors to provide clear goals and direction to the President and to identify and monitor performance measures for those goals.
+The Board of Directors, therefore, in cooperation with the President, will develop a Strategic Scorecard to monitor and measure performance.
 Performance will be monitored against the scorecard on a quarterly basis.